zig-gamedev/zig-gamedev/libs/zemscripten/README.md

     b.getInstallStep().dependOn(&emcc_step.step);
 ```

-Now you can use the provided Zig panic and log overrides in your code and define the entry point called by the js output of `emcc`.
+Now you can use the provided Zig panic and log overrides in your wasm's root module and define the entry point that invoked by the js output of `emcc` (by default it looks for a symbol named `main`).
 For example:
 ```zig
 const std = @import("std");